 Heather helps clients secure patents for their innovations.

-Heather’s litigation background serves her well in patent prosecution.
+Heather’s litigation background prepared her well for patent prosecution.
 Her time as a litigator taught her how to break down patents and pick them apart, and the experience increased her skill at assembling the pieces of patent applications and at building patents that will withstand scrutiny.
 Heather is also known for her in-depth understanding of the minutiae of clients’ work: as a former engineer, she readily grasps how the tiniest tweak can completely change an invention, and she designs applications that capture every detail.